Damiano Borean

 Damiano Borean (born 12 January 1997) is an Italian rugby union player.
-His usual position is as a Prop and he currently plays for Petrarca Padova in Top12.
+His usual position is as a Prop and he currently plays for Mogliano Veneto in Serie A Elite.

-For 2019–20 Pro14 season, he named like Additional Player for Benetton.
+Under contract with Top12 Petrarca Padova, for 2019–20 Pro14 season, he named like Additional Player for Benetton.

+He played with Petrarca Padova until summer 2024.

 After playing for Italy Under 20 in 2016, in 2018 and 2021 Borean was named in the Emerging Italy squad for the World Rugby Nations Cup and for 2021 end-of-year rugby union internationals.
-On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.
+On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.